How to make video and audio accessible

 • publish a transcript text directly underneath the recording on the same page

-• place a link underneath the recording to a separate web page with the transcript
+• provide a link to a separate web page with the transcript